SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/getting_started/installing_browser_drivers.nl.md

 {{% /pageinfo %}}

-Through WebDriver, Selenium supports all major browsers on the market such as Chrom(ium), Firefox, Internet Explorer, Opera, and Safari.
+Through WebDriver, Selenium supports all major browsers on the market such as Chrom(ium), Firefox, Internet Explorer, Edge, Opera, and Safari.
 Where possible, WebDriver drives the browser using the browser's built-in support for automation, although not all browsers have official support for remote control.